jimmycastillo23/Challenge2/README.md

 # VBA with Excel

+VBA code editing from the M​​odule2's challenge exercise.

 ## Overview of Project

-​VBA code editing from the M​​odule2's challenge exercise.

-## Overview of Project

-​To experience how editing, or refactoring codes make the VBA script run faster.
+​To experience how editing, or refactoring codes make the VBA script run faster and more efficiently.

 ### Purpose